Sud-ana/opensource_physical_design/README.md

    4. Run iterative flow to identify worst case delay paths and update the input slew and output load for reducing the slack 5.

+ # CTS
+ After placement run, the clock tree synthesis is initiated to add clock buffers to the path.
+This will generate a net netlist with the added buffers.

  # References
  1. [Angelo Jacob's Github repo](https://github.com/AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/blob/main/README.md)